Buddleja davidii

 - Native to central China

-- It is a popular ornamental flower that gardens have planted and now it had jumped the garden fence.
+- It is a popular ornamental flower that gardeners have planted, and now it has jumped the garden fence.

-- Excels at seed production and dispersal as a single flower spike can produce over 40,000 seeds
+- Excels at seed production and dispersal.
+A single flower spike can produce over 40,000 seeds

-- Seeds can remain viable up to 5 years in soil
+- Seeds can remain viable for up to 5 years in soil

 - Cut stems can sprout again